One School, One Book

 The best titles for the program are those rare books that can be understood by early readers and yet still interest experienced readers.
 For example, E.B.
-White’s The Trumpet of the Swan.
-Or Lynne Reid Banks’ The Indian in the Cupboard.
+White’s The Trumpet of the Swan

-Schools participating in the program can do a variety of things at school to heighten and promote interest in and discussion of the book, from school-wide assemblies to school-wide art and writing contests.
-Typically though, most schools rely on a daily trivia question, usually read by the principal to the whole school in the morning.
+Participating schools do a variety of things at school to heighten and promote interest in and discussion of the book, from school-wide assemblies to school-wide art and writing contests.
+Most schools rely on a daily trivia question, usually read by the principal to the whole school in the morning.
 This simple technique creates daily awareness of the book, and encourages in students deep, attentive, and personally gratifying listening habits.
 Students take pride in being in command of the book’s details and “owning” the material.

 supplies specific content to enable your school to implement the program – introductory materials to explain the program to your community.
 And individual books packets with resources specific to each title you read.
 Read to Them

 provides the books for your students, families, staff, and community.
 Along the way, you’ll have full support of Read to Them’s